 Mere anarchy is loosed upon the world

 Today some in the historical fencing world are retreating from practice and interpretation and writing pure academic studies which barely hint that they kit up and shield-strike their way around the nearest park, and others are retreating from history lovers and framing their writing as martial arts projects for martial artists.
 A few in the middle are trying to hold both sides together, but they are few and if the larger factions on either side keep pulling in opposite directions, one day they will fail.
-Of my thoughtful friends who were so excited about historical fencing in 2009, most have either withdrawn to their own schools, or put down the sword and taken up the clay cook-pot, the armour scholar’s sketchbook, or the triathlete’s running shoes.
+Of my thoughtful friends who were so excited about historical fencing in 2009, most have either withdrawn to their own schools, or put down the sword and taken up the cook’s clay pots, the armour scholar’s sketchbook, or the triathlete’s running shoes.
 These days I rarely visit that world, although it has many things to offer the traveller.
 If any of my gentle readers are still part of it, please: ask yourselves whether you are building bridges or walls.

 Edit 2019-04-15: Added a note about the incorporation of material from earlier books in The Theory and Practice of Historical Martial Arts.